Emilianogith/Probabilistic_Robotics_project-4-Calibration_of_a_-real-_Robot/README.md

 - $\delta t^t_{k}$ is the difference between two consecutive readings of the incremental encoder mounted on the steering wheel, processed to avoid overflow errors.

 ## Algorithm

+### State space
+x, manifold
+- Qualify the Domain
+- Define an Euclidean parameterization for the perturbation
+- Define boxplus operator

+### Measurement space
+z e h
+- Qualify the Domain
+- Define an Euclidean parameterization for the perturbation
+- Define boxminus operator

+### Prediction function
 gg

+### Error function
+gg

+### Least Squares on manidìfold
+numerical jacobian inside the computations

 ## Results
 The evolution of the Omega norm of the error and the number of outliers during the execution of the algorithm is shown below: